short-term loans background image

 If you miss payments or stop paying:

-• Your account can be handed over to debt collectors
+• Your account may be handed over for collections

 If you see trouble coming:

-• Contact the lender before the debit order date and explain your situation
+• Contact the lender before the repayment date and explain the situation

-• If you have multiple debts and feel overwhelmed, speak to a registered debt counsellor about debt review
+• If several debts are now unmanageable, consider speaking to a registered debt counsellor about debt review

-Some South African banks offer smaller, fast personal loans which work similarly to short-term loans.
-If you’ve banked with them for a while and managed your account well, you might get:
+Some South African banks offer smaller, fast personal-credit products that can work similarly to short-term loans.
+If you already bank with them and have managed your account well, you may benefit from:

 But banks can also: